HiveRunner/HiveRunner/README.md

 Introduced compatibility modes to emulate different handling of full line comments in `hive` and `beeline` shells.

-Now strips full line comments for exectuted scripts to match the behaviour of the `hive -f` file option.
+Now strips full line comments for executed scripts to match the behaviour of the `hive -f` file option.

 ### __2.5.1__